 Send course highlights as a video.

 At the end of the class, feel free to send a short interactive video of the key points of the lesson.
-This can be done in advance, or live if you have a graphics tablet with a video export function, as found on the ISKN Repaper.
+This can be done in advance, or live if you have a drawing tablet with a video export function, as found on the ISKN Repaper.
 This allows you to export everything you wrote during the lesson on the digital board, what you had planned, but also the answers to unexpected questions from some students.

 Distance learning is available to everyone.

 As we have seen, if you have the right tools, in addition to conventional digital educational resources, distance learning becomes accessible and much more attractive to all participants, whether students or teachers.
 While it's true that you won't work the same way with a class of elementary or middle school students as you would with adults in distance learning or doing graduate work at university, offering a fun, interactive and collaborative class will make students want to attend and participate in every digital class session.
 With these tips, it's up to you to use them and twist them to engage your students and make your classes a must.